+It refers to purposes of what the organisation strives for

+Senior managers must define "what they want to do" and "why they want to do".

+>It provides the framework within which the firm would operate to achieve strategic objectives.

+Clarity in strategic intent is extremely important for the future success and growth of the enterprise, irrespective of its nature and size.

-- ▶It refers to purposes of what the organisation strives for - ► Senior managers must define "what they want to do" and "why they want to do". - ▶It provides the framework within which the firm would operate to achieve strategic objectives. - ▶It could be in the form of vision and mission statements for the organisation at the corporate level. - ▶It is generally stated in broad terms but when stated in precise terms it is an expression of aims to be achieved operationally, i.e., goals and objectives.
+► It could be in the form of vision and mission statements for the organisation at the corporate level.

+▶ It is generally stated in broad terms but when stated in precise terms it is an expression of aims to be achieved operationally, i.e., goals and objectives.
-► Component of Strategic Intent